preaction/Statocles/site/docs/theme/index.markdown

 and themes.

 Unlike the content templates, the layout template is extremely simple.
-The most important additions the layout contributes is the HTML boilerplate, like so:
+The most important additions the layout contributes are the HTML boilerplate tags, like so:

 %= highlight html => begin
 <!DOCTYPE html>